-As you make plans for your future, spend some time considering what it is you want to do with your life, what you want to accomplish long-term.
-As with any major decision, you'll want to consider all your options, compare costs and benefits of attending one college over another.
-Think about what's most important to you and which school can provide it.
+As you make plans for your future, spend some time considering what it is you want to do with your life and what you want to accomplish in the long-term.
+As with any major decision, you'll want to consider all your options, and compare costs and benefits of attending one college over another.
+Think about what's most important to you and which school can provide that.
 College doesn't ensure happiness or success, but its opens up a lot of doors and helps you create opportunities for the future.